Capitalisk/capitalisk-website/docs/guide-setup.md

 ---
 id: guide-setup
-title: Setting up a Capitalisk node
+title: Setting up a new Capitalisk node
-sidebar_label: Capitalisk
+sidebar_label: Setup a new node
 slug: /
 ---